Ashok Bhandari passes away | www.lokmattimes.com

 Ashok Bhandari passes away

-Chhatrapati Sambhajinagar: A senior colleague of the Lokmat family, Ashok Bhandari (Chaudhary Colony-Chikalthana), died of a brief illness on ...
+Chhatrapati Sambhajinagar: A senior colleague of the Lokmat family, Ashok Bhandari (Pride Phoenix Apartment, near District Civil Hospital, Chikalthana), ...

 Chhatrapati Sambhajinagar:

-A senior colleague of the Lokmat family, Ashok Bhandari (Chaudhary Colony-Chikalthana), died of a brief illness on Thursday morning.
+A senior colleague of the Lokmat family, Ashok Bhandari (Pride Phoenix Apartment, near District Civil Hospital, Chikalthana), died of a cardiac arrest on Thursday early morning.
 He was 67.

+He is survived by wife, son Saurabh, three daughters, sons-in-law, grandchildren, brother and three sisters.

-The last rites upon him were performed in the crematorium situated in the vicinity.
-He is survived by wife, three daughters and one son.Open in app
+His last rites were performed at the crematorium in Chaudhary Colony-Chikalthana in the evening.